Find Affordable College Courses

 152 Yearly Graduations

-Florida State University is the 19th most popular school in the nation for students seeking a master's degree in visual and performing arts.
+The 19th most popular school in the country for visual & performing arts majors who are seeking their master's degree is Florida State University.
 Each year, around 43,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
-The visual and performing arts program at Florida State University awarded 152 master's degrees during the 2020-2021 school year.
-Of these students, 56% were women and 30% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 152 people received their master's degree in visual & performing arts from Florida State.
+Of these students, 55% were women and 34% were members of underrepresented racial-ethnic groups.
+Florida State University visual & performing arts graduates who receive their master's degree go on to jobs earning a median salary of $32,650.

 #20